Promotion of Workplace Health and Safety

 - *2:Accident severity rate: The number of lost days per 1,000 working hours

-- *3:For the domestic plants and research laboratories of Kyowa Kirin, Kyowa Medex, Kyowa Hakko Bio and Kyowa Pharma Chemical.
+- *3:The plants and research laboratories in Japan of Kyowa Kirin, Kyowa Medex (excluded in 2018 due to deconsolidation), Kyowa Hakko Bio and Kyowa Pharma Chemical are covered until 2018.
+In 2019, all locations of Kyowa Kirin are covered.

 In the event that an explosion or fire or a natural disaster such as an earthquake causes damage to one or more of our plants, the Kyowa Kirin Group's rule is to establish a crisis management division or a large-scale disaster management division led by top management to engage in rescue operations and support the site's restoration activities.
 Each plant has its own disaster response scheme and holds regular disaster drills to minimize the damage caused by a disaster.